TomaDumitrescu/ProcessScheduler/README.md

 Since the order of the displayed process should be increasingly by pid, sort_by_key(|p| p.pid()) method is used on the merged VecDeque.

+RoundRobinPQ:

+Starting from RoundRobin and adding minor modifications (sorting ready_q by priority_queue after making it contiguous, planify_again field because now the running process is not at the front of the ready_q, rewarding and penalizing processes using a clamp function).

 ## Bibliography
 https://doc.rust-lang.org/std/collections/struct.VecDeque.html
 SO Course: Round Robin and scheduling algorithms from pptx